patrickbwarren/qgis3-survex-import/README.md

 +towgs84=577.326,90.129,463.919,5.137,1.474,5.297,2.4232 +units=m +no_defs
 ```
 (again this should be all on one line).
 Thus, reduced cave data in the
-truncated GK Central SRS can be imported by first creating a custom CRS with the
+truncated GK Central Austria SRS can be imported by first creating a custom CRS with the
 above proj4 string.

 For more details and examples of survex `*cs` commands see